 This microscope is constructed in brass with lacquered, black enameled, and nickel plated finishes.
 It measures about 14 inches in height as shown inclined in the first image.
 In the 1890 Fuess catalog, this was called the Large Microscope No.1.
-It is somewhat more massive than the No.2 and No.3 models of the same vintage and has a few additional refinements.
+It is somewhat more massive than the No.2 and No.3 models of similar vintage and has a few additional refinements.

 This model was described in the Journal of the Royal Microscopical Society 1891 pg.
 393 as follows: